anyoptimization/pymoo/doc/source/installation.rst

     pip install Cython
     make compile-with-cython

-This translates the pyx files to cpp files and then compiles them.
+These commands translate the pyx files to cpp files and then compile them.
 If anything fails this will provide more details about why this has happened.